Authorization

 /v1/hardiness-zones/zipcode/10001

-curl "https://verdantly.p.rapidapi.com/v1/hardiness-zones/zipcode/10001"
+curl "https://verdantly-gardening-api.p.rapidapi.com/v1/hardiness-zones/zipcode/10001"

 Rate limits